Article

 Summary

-Some final thoughts that may help you build your design collaboration toolkit:
+Some final thoughts that may help you build your design collaboration toolkit, and provide valuable insights:

 • If you facilitate BYOD (bring your own device) working policy, all online design collaboration tools must be cross-platform.